-Why Forms in Google Docs are Perfect for Creating Online Surveys - Digital Inspiration
+Why Google Forms are Perfect for Creating Online Surveys

 Reason 5.
 Forms in Google Docs support a wide range of question types including scale and grid that are generally not available in other web polling services (at least the free ones).

 Reason 6.
-With Google Docs, you can pre-populate form fields via URL parameters.
+With Google Docs, you can pre-populate form fields.
 This is pretty handy in case you want to pre-fill some fields of the form with default choices or if you are planning to integrated a Google Docs form with another system like the comment section of your site - if someone has filled their name and email in the comment section, they need not fill that data again in Google Docs form.

 Reason 7.
-Google Docs is probably the only free polling software that supports logic branching.
+Google Forms support logic branching.
 This is like serving a different set of questions to a user based on their previous responses.

 Let me explain that with an example.
 Say you have created a survey for your site visitors that asks whether they have upgraded to the latest OS or not.